The content of this web page is excerpts of the published printed book in Bulgaria

 that almost corresponds to the e-book “The Special Theory of Relativity – the Biggest

 Blunder in Physics of the 20th Century”©, published at Smashwords and at Amazon.

 This section starts with the existing definition of the “scientific method” as a logical and rational order of steps through which scientists reach conclusions about the world around us.
 The answer to the question “What is truth and proof in science?” requires the attention to be paid to several important key markings.
-All the evidence presented confirms the Special Theory of Relativity as the Biggest Blunder in Physics of the 20th Century.
+All the evidence presented confirms that the Special Theory of Relativity as the Biggest Blunder in Physics of the 20th Century.

-Definition of scientific method:
+Definition of the scientific method: